olakara/olakara.github.io/about/index.md

 description: About Me page of Abdel Raoof
 theme: purple
 ---

-I am a web "focused" developer mostly working using Microsoft .Net technologies and Javascript.
+I am a web focused developer mostly working using Microsoft .Net technologies.
 Occasionally, I end up working on non web related projects.
 I am based in Abu Dhabi, United Arab Emirates and work for C4 Advanced Solution as Application Developer.
-This is my personal website and blog where I put down my thoughts, solutions to problems and technical experiences.
+This is my personal website and blog where I put down my thoughts, solutions to problems and learning notes.

 ## Stack Overflow